Esri/arcgis-runtime-samples-macos/arcgis-runtime-samples-macos/Edit data/Use geodatabase transactions/README.md

 ## How to use the sample

 1. Upon opening, the sample automatically downloads the geodatabase from the feature service.
 A progress bar indicates the status.
-2. Once downloaded, an area of the SaveTheBay dataset it shown in the map view.
+2. Once downloaded, an area of the [SaveTheBay dataset](https://sampleserver6.arcgisonline.com/arcgis/rest/services/Sync/SaveTheBaySync/FeatureServer) is shown in the map view.
 3. Click the Enter Group button to start a geodatabase transaction.
 4. Click on the map to add features.
 5. Use the popup button to select what type of feature is added when clicking.